 Finally, states may impose limits on how much your property tax can go up each year, meaning even if your property value increased by 6%, the state may have a law saying that property taxes can only go up by 2%.

 If you have an escrow account, it can help make the cost of property taxes more palatable by spreading it out over a 12-month period, but it still makes up a big portion of your monthly mortgage payment, so those exemptions can be important.

 The IRS has more information on general deductions and credits.
-Consult your tax advisor before making any decisions.
+Consult your tax advisor or local tax authority before making any decisions.

 If so, subscribe now for tips on home, money, and life delivered straight to your inbox.